ninyancat13/github-tips/README.md

 ```

 Note:
+- Why use git init?
+    - The main purpose of `git init` is for projects that already exist that need to be turned into a repository and saved to Github.
+Unlike the `git clone` command, you do not transfer remote files to local.
+Instead it is more likely you will use `git init` when you actually already had a project on local (whether it already be a local repo or just an ordinary file with scripts) and you then want to 'convert' it over to a remote Github repo to save.
+In most cases, you will probably use `git clone` method as it is the easiest.

 - I want to do everything in the command line without touching Github?
     - Use Github Command Line Interface.
 This would allow you to go from start to finish without interacting with the Github UI in any way.
 https://docs.github.com/en/get-started/importing-your-projects-to-github/importing-source-code-to-github/adding-locally-hosted-code-to-github?fbclid=IwAR1zg-NPyN05pl4N2Lvs_zjCl1UgiAL0D7Sve3YItNCyQW-d5f4uswM3dsU